vseryakov/backendjs/README.md

         ./app.sh run-app -watch

+# Database schema definition
+The backend support multiple databases and provides the same db layer for access.
+Common operations are supported and all other specific usage can be achieved by using SQL directly or other query language supported by any particular database.
+The database operations supported in the unified way provide simple actions like get, put, update, delete, select, the query method provides generic access to the databe driver and executes given query directly.

+Before the tables can be queried the schema must be defined and created, the backend db layer provides simple functions to do it:

+- first the table needs to be described, this is achieved by creating a Javascript object with properties describing each column, multiple tables can be described at the same time, for example lets define album table and make sure it exists when we run our application:

+            api.describeTables({
+                album: {
+                    id: { primary: 1 },                         // Primary key for an album
+                    name: { pub: 1 },                           // Album name, public column
+                    mtime: { type: "bigint" },                  // Modification timestamp
+                },
+                photo: {
+                    album_id: { primary: 1 },                   // Combined primary key
+                    id: { primary: 1 },                         // consiting of album and photo id
+                    name: { pub: 1, index: 1 },                 // Photo name or description, public column with the index for faster search
+                    mtime: { type: "bigint" }
+                }
+             });

+- the system will automatically create the album and photos tables, this definition must remain in the app source code and be called on every app startup.
+This allows 1) to see the db schema while working with the app and 2) easily maintain it by adding new columns if necessary, all new columns will be detected and the database tables updated accordingly.
+And it is all Javascript, no need to learn one more language or syntax to maintain database tables.

+Each database may restrict how the schema is defined and used, the db layer does not provide an artificial layer hidning all specific, it just provides the same
+API and syntax, for example, DynamoDB tables must have only hash primary key or combined hash and range key, so when creating table to be used with DynamoDB, only one or two columns can be marked with primary property while for SQL databases the composite primary key can conisist more than 2 columns.

 # API endpoints provided by the backend

 ## Accounts
-This API manages accounts and authentication, by default each account stores basic information about the user:
+The accounts API manages accounts and authentication, it provides basic user account features with common fields like email, name, address.

 - `/account/get`

-  Returns information about accounts, all account columns are returned for the current account and only public columns returned for non-current accounts.
+  Returns information about current account or other accounts, all account columns are returned for the current account and only public columns returned for other accounts.
+This ensures that no private fields ever be exposed to other API clients.
+This call also can used to login into the service or verifying if the given email and password are valid, there is no special login API call because each call must be signed and all calls are stateless and independent.
-  Public columsn are the columns marked with pub: property in the table definition object passed to the `db.initTables` or `api.describeTables` functions.

   Parameters:

+    - no id is given, return only one current account record as JSON
-    - id=id,id,... - return information about given accounts, the id parameter can be a single account id or list of ids separated by comma, if no id parameter is given then current account record is returned
+    - id=id,id,... - return information about given account(s), the id parameter can be a single account id or list of ids separated by comma, return list of account records as JSON
-    - _session - after successful login return session cookies so the Web app can perform requests without signing
+    - _session - after successful login setup a session with cookies so the Web app can perform requests without signing

 - `/account/add`